omni/tokenbridge-contracts/deploy/README.md

 # the corresponding deposit transaction to guarantee the transaction will not be
 # rolled back.
 HOME_REQUIRED_BLOCK_CONFIRMATIONS=1
-# The default gas price used to send Home Network signature transactions for
+# The default gas price (in Wei) used to send Home Network signature
-# deposit or withdrawl confirmations.
-This price is used if the Gas price oracle
+# transactions for deposit or withdrawal confirmations.
+This price is used if
-# is unreachable.
+# the Gas price oracle is unreachable.
-HOME_GAS_PRICE=1
+HOME_GAS_PRICE=1000000000

 # The RPC channel to a Foreign node able to handle deployment/configuration
 # transactions.